Dorje Chang Institute is affiliated with FPMT.

 Lama Thubten Zopa Rinpoche was born in 1946 in Thami, in the Mount Everest region of Nepal, not far from the Lawudo cave where his predecessor had meditated for the last 20 years of his life.
 Lama Zopa Rinpoche is now the Spiritual Director of the Foundation and oversees all of its activities.

 Lama Thubten Yeshe was born in Tibet in 1935.
 At the age of six, he entered Sera Monastic University in Tibet where he studied until 1959, when as Lama Yeshe himself has said, “In that year the Chinese kindly told us that it was time to leave Tibet and meet the outside world.”
 Lama Thubten Yeshe and Lama Thubten Zopa Rinpoche, together as teacher and disciple since their exile in India, met their first Western students in 1965.
 By 1971 they settled at Kopan, a small hamlet near Kathmandu in Nepal.
 In 1974, the Lamas began touring and teaching in the West, which would eventually result in the FPMT.
 Lama Yeshe died in 1984, his reincarnation Lama Tenzin Osel Rinpoche was born to Spanish parents in 1985.

 Lama Osel who likes to be known as Osel Hita, has received a combination of traditional Tibetan monastic training, as well as a Western education.
 To read more about his life and recent times visit here.
-(Photo by Tan Seow Kheng and Stephen Ching) In 2015, Tenzin Ösel led a pilgrimage to India and Nepal from April 12-26, 2015.
-Details of this pilgrimage can be read here Más Allá del Viaje (Beyond the Journey).
+To watch recent video teachings by Osel click here.
+(Photo by Tan Seow Kheng and Stephen Ching)

 Useful internet resources from the FPMT:

-Dorje Chang Institute is a centre pending affiliation with the FPMT.
+Dorje Chang Institute is affiliated with the FPMT.